top of page

 SELLING THE BOOGEYMAN

-Heart Imaging's current advertising campaign relied only on that singular statistic, above - that 4 million men, age 50+, would have a heart attack this year.
+Heart Imaging's current advertising campaign relies only on that singular statistic, above - that 4 million men, age 50+, will have a heart attack this year.
 And you, the 50+ consumer, could be one of those 4 million!
-Then there were were the risk factors: Smoking.
+Then there are were the risk factors: Smoking.
 Drinking.
 Red meat.
 High cholesterol.
 High blood pressure.

 And the #1 risk factor: Family history.

-Your days could be numbered, the advertising contended, trying to frighten the target audience with their own hypothetical demise: Your heart could be a ticking time bomb!
+Your days could be numbered, the advertising contends, trying to frighten the target audience with their own hypothetical demise: Your heart could be a ticking time bomb!

 The problem?
-To this audience just didn't see middle age as a time of decline.
+This audience just doesn't see middle age as a time of decline.

 On the contrary...